 Arizona is a beautiful state, and so different from top to bottom!
 I’ve pulled together some of the most fun and amazing sights for families to see on an Arizona road trip.
 If you have any additions, I’d love for you to post them in the comments!

 I’ve linked the attractions below to their Trip Advisor page or a local blogger’s post about the area.
 Images are both mine and from friends and family who have traveled to these amazing places.
+Though we reserved an RV rental via RV Share and took a family road trip last summer and went to several of these destinations, we haven’t visited them all.

 15 Must See Places on an Arizona Road Trip